cambridgehackers/connectal/README.md

 It does not seem to boot from cards with a partition table.

 4. Unplug the card and plug it back in
+5. Copy files
+   cd sdcard-130214
-5. cd sdcard-130214; cp boot.bin devicetree.dtb ramdisk8M.image.gz zImage system.img /media/zynq
+   cp boot.bin devicetree.dtb ramdisk8M.image.gz zImage system.img /media/zynq
+   cp empty.img /media/zynq/userdata.img
 5. sync
    sudo umount /dev/sdc